CLAMP-IT/LAE/LAE_readme.txt

 * Re-organized Files Upload UI
 * Value-input for Assignment Grading Interface

+We skipped over the 1.1.3 release, moving directly to 1.1.4 (this was strictly a backend, administrative decision).
+1.1.4 includes:

+* A fix for a bug in which TinyMCE would not display on text fields in the LAE edition.

 ====Anonymous Forums====
 A completely new version of the Anonymous Forums option in Moodle.
 This version introduces a new "anonymous user" who is attached to forum posts, allowing faculty to back up and restore a forum without losing anonymity.
 There is an upgrade tool that automatically runs when LAE v1.1.1 is installed to convert the previous version of the Anonymous forums to the new format.
 Note: This feature is disabled by default.